 - Horseback riding for pleasure is allowed year-round; except during scheduled events, including field trials, in which the public use compartments are reserved.

 - Bird dog, rabbit dog, and waterfowl retriever training is allowed Sept.
 15-April 1 except during firearm deer hunts and after supplemental quail releases.

 - A current Arkansas hunting license is required for dog training.
 Trainers are restricted to eight dogs and may not train more than 3 days per week nor more than 2 consecutive days in a two-week period.

-- Waterfowl retriever training is allowed year-round in Compartment 5.
+- Waterfowl retriever training is allowed year-round except during permit deer hunts in Compartment 5.

 - Live ammunition is prohibited for dog training.

 - Camping is limited to 7 days and campers must register at the sign-in booth in the campground upon arrival.